 Looking at the most major female character in this story, however, presents somewhat different results.
 The sharp contrasts that existed between the supportive queens and the truce-brides and Beowulf are not quite so prevalent between Beowulf and Grendel’s mother.
 Sure, they are fighting against one another, but they are certainly a match for each other in fierceness and strength (only a miracle sword was able to turn the tide in Beowulf’s favor during their battle).
 As well as that, they are both attempting to, in Beowulf’s own words, “avenge dear ones” instead of “indulg[ing] in mourning.”
 Beowulf is fighting for revenge after Grendel’s mother has killed some of his men and a dear friend of Hrothgar; Grendel’s mother is fighting for revenge after the death of her son.

 So where does that leave Grendel’s mother in this equation?
 Has she strayed into the masculine?
-In the author and translators’ eyes she’s betrayed her femininity and is not afforded very much respect as a result.
-Her name isn’t even given and she exists in a terminal translational uncertainty between damned woman and inhumane beast.
+In the author and translators’ eyes, she’s betrayed her femininity and is not afforded very much respect as a result.
+Her name isn’t even given and she exists in a terminal translational uncertainty between a damned woman and an inhumane beast.
 Unlike Beowulf, who she matches in courage, independence and strength, she is demonized and killed without mourning.

-In the end, Beowulf is very clear about what it considers the formula for a man to be.
-He should be brave, self-sufficient and powerful (he should also be able to hold his breath for insane amounts of time/breathe underwater and have a nasty habit of breaking swords with his unrestrainable machismo).
+In the end, "Beowulf" is very clear about what it considers the formula for a man to be.
+He should be brave, self-sufficient, and powerful (he should also be able to hold his breath for insane amounts of time/breathe underwater and have a nasty habit of breaking swords with his unrestrainable machismo).
 Unferth proves in this text that biology is not the only prerequisite for masculinity, and Grendel’s mother proves that ovaries are an automatic disqualification.

 Guiomar on January 19, 2015: